Rose Montalbano

 Rose Montalbano saw limited action as a part-time infielder, playing mainly at second base for three clubs during her three years in the league.
-She was a member of the South Bend Blue Sox champion team in the 1951 and 1952 seasons, even though she did not play in the championship series.
+Montalbano was a member of the South Bend Blue Sox champion team in the 1951 and 1952 seasons, even though she did not play in the championship series.

 Montalbano is part of Women in Baseball, a permanent display based at the Baseball Hall of Fame and Museum in Cooperstown, New York, which was unveiled in 1988 to honor the entire All-American Girls Professional Baseball League.

-She has not been located since leaving the league.
+Montalbano has not been located since leaving the league.